tyrityri23-lgtm/cyberdeck_from_radio/README.md

  ## Cyberdeck:

-I am building a cyberdeck inside a radio chassis.
-The project is not finished yet.
-I have completed the computer aided design work, printed circuit board design and overall hardware layout.
-Now I need to order the parts print the case and start putting everything

-The main computer is a Radxa X4.
-I chose the Radxa X4 because it is a single-board computer that can run PC operating systems and applications.
-I used FreeCAD to design the enclosure.
-I imported a model of my custom printed circuit board into the assembly to make sure everything fits correctly before manufacturing the custom printed circuit board.
+ So im building a cyberdeck.
+I got the idea from a tt trend that i saw.
+So i have this old radio and i decided to turn that into that cyberdeck.
+It has a custom mouse and a keyboard which i designed over the last month.
+This readme shows how to make it with the radxa x4 but u can use any sbc u want.
+I am making a version with the GIGAIPC QBiP-N97A.
+But this requires a stick of ram and for storage im using a bootable usb to save money but u can use an ssd if u want.

 ## Hardware:

 * Radxa X4 single-board computer

-* Custom keyboard printed circuit board
+* Custom keyboard

 * ESP32-C3 keyboard controller

-* MCP23017 I/O expander for the keyboard matrix
+* MCP23017 I/O for the keyboard matrix

-* gyroscope for future motion-based features
+* gyroscope for motion-based features

-* Internal display mounted in a vintage radio enclosure
+* Internal display mounted on the radio dvd player

-* Battery-powered design but the power management is still in development
+* Battery-powered design using a powerbank

 ## Keyboard:

-I did not use an off-the-shelf keyboard.
-Instead I designed my printed circuit board with a custom key matrix.
-The keyboard is controlled by an ESP32-C3 with an MCP23017 I/O expander.
-I also included spare connections on the printed circuit board so I can add extra hardware later without redesigning the printed circuit board.
+So for the keyboard i used an esp32 that will know all the keyboard clicks so i dont put alot of load on the sbc cause it will be running the os so it is already doing alot.

 ## Planned Features:

-Some features are works in progress including the Radxa X4 cyberdeck.
-The features are:

-* Battery charging and power management for the Radxa X4 cyberdeck

-* Motion-based -theft alarm using the onboard gyroscope of the Radxa X4 cyberdeck

-* Software integration between the hardware and the Radxa X4 cyberdeck

-* Final firmware for the keyboard controller of the Radxa X4 cyberdeck
+so in the short future i might make a custom os for this so it can look like a radio but when u put a password it loads everything like apps and the internet so it looks like a radio when an unsuspecting person opens it.
+Also i will need to program for the gyroscope to work properly so that is next on the list.

 ## Current Status:

-The Radxa X4 cyberdeck project is currently in the design stage.

-* I have completed the computer aided design model

-* I have designed the printed circuit board

-* I have checked the component fit using a 3D assembly

-* I have uploaded the design files

-* I still need to order the parts, for the Radxa X4 cyberdeck I have not started the assembly of the Radxa X4 cyberdeck

-* The software and power management of the Radxa X4 cyberdeck are still being developed
+getting everything shipped and assembled
 ## BMO:

 | Item | Quantity | Source / Designer Link | Price (€/$) |